PesalaDW/vlaproto/README.md

 Expandable to egocentric views, multi-step actions, or video inputs

-📎 Dependencies
-Python 3.10+

-PyBullet

-OpenCV

-Transformers (HuggingFace)

-CLIP or BLIP2 (for vision-language embedding)

-# Mini Vision-Language-Action (VLA) System: Virtual Robotics in PyBullet

-This project is a minimal working prototype of a fully virtual Vision-Language-Action (VLA) model.
-The agent is able to perceive a virtual scene, understand a natural language instruction, and carry out a physical action in simulation.

 ## 💡 Features
 - PyBullet-based 3D simulation
 - Visual input (RGB camera feed)